Pfizer's science vows to Britain: promise or placebo?

-LONDON May 2 U.S. drugmaker Pfizer Inc's effort to sweeten its bid for Britain's AstraZenaca Plc with commitments on research, manufacturing and jobs is claimed as a coup by the UK government, but many are deeply sceptical.
+LONDON U.S. drugmaker Pfizer Inc's effort to sweeten its bid for Britain's AstraZenaca Plc with commitments on research, manufacturing and jobs is claimed as a coup by the UK government, but many are deeply skeptical.

 Cameron's spokesman described the letter as "a positive sign with significant undertakings on research, jobs and investment".